 Though it really is a Maharashtrian dish, Vada pav also has a huge fan following in Udaipur as well.
 Head to Poornima Vada Pav stall for lip smacking and spicy vada pav.
 You won’t be able to stop at having just one because it is so delicious.
 That crispy potato patty between soft buns and spread of chutneys will have you drooling in no time.
-If you love spicy food, then it is a must.
+If you are hunting for the best food in Udaipur with spicy touches, then it is a must.
 The shop has been up and running for the past 7 years.

 Cost: INR 100 for two people

-Suggested Read: 15 Serene Places To Visit Near Udaipur For A Day Trip In 2021!
+Suggested Read: 25 Serene Places To Visit Near Udaipur For A Day Trip

 Cost: INR 100 per kg